Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 There are a few ways to rollback commits in Git.
 For now, we'll focus on using the **git revert** command.
 Git revert doesn't just mean undo.
 Instead, it creates a commit that contains the inverse of all the changes made in the bad commit in order to cancel them out.
 For example, if a particular line was added in the bad commit, then in the reverted commit, the same line will be deleted.
 This way you get the effect of having undone the changes, but the history of the commits in the project remains consistent leaving a record of exactly what happened.
 So **git revert** will create _a new commit_, that is the opposite of everything in the given commit.
 We can revert the latest commit by using the _HEAD alias_ that we mentioned before.
 Since we can think of HEAD as a pointer to the snapshot of your current commit, when we pass HEAD to the **revert** command we tell Git to rewind that current commit.

 To check this out, we'll first add a faulty commit to our example repo.
 We've added some code to our script.
 Let's save and commit this.
 So now, our code is committed.
 We didn't even test it which is a bad idea if you're doing this for real.
 You might have already spotted the problem with our code.
 This is where users start filing tickets and saying that things are broken, and so we run our script to see what happens.
 Oops, we use the function that we forgot to define.
-Okay.
 It's rollback time.

 Let's get rid of this faulty code by typing **git revert head**.
 So once we issue that git revert command, we're presented with the text editor commit interface that we've all seen before.
 In this case, we can see that git has automatically added some text to the command indicating it's a rollback.
 The first-line mentions that it's reverting the commit we just did called Add call to disk full function.
 The extra description even includes the identifier of the commit that got reverted.